 EXPLORE OUR RESOURCE LIBRARY

-Select an image above to see resources in each category.
+Select one of the categories above.
 All resources in this library are free to download

 Our Resource Library is for students, educators and researchers of all ages looking for information about light, colour, vision and how to see more.
 Visit the Resource Library now to see everything we have covered to date.

-- Diagram: providing key information.
-All diagrams use the same graphic conventions to make them as memorable as possible.
+- Featured image: a slide or diagram providing key information about the topic that the page introduces.
+All featured images share the same graphic conventions to make them as memorable as possible.

-- Dialogue box: for selecting download options for the diagrams.
+- Dialogue box: for selecting download options for the featured image.

-- Questions and answers: a section where visitors can check out their general knowledge.
+- Questions and answers: a section where visitors can check out their general knowledge of the current topic.